Azure-Samples/azure-ai-vision/face/UnifiedFaceCollection/README.md

 * Provides a single interface to manage both face lists and person groups.
 * Adds, removes, and searches for faces within the face collection.
-* Loads and saves face mapping data to a JSON file, tracking face IDs in face lists and their associations with face IDs and person IDs in person groups.
+* Saves face mapping data on the cloud, tracking face IDs in face lists and their associations with face IDs and person IDs in person groups.

 ### Steps Involved

 * Initialization:
     * Initialize the unified face collection with the necessary parameters.
-    * Load existing face mapping or create a new one if it doesn't exist.
 * Create/Delete Collections with a Unified ID
     * Create both a large face list and a large person group with a single unified ID.
     * Delete both the large face list and the large person group with the same unified ID.